-Our compliance with the requirements of Part 2, Sections 6 and 8 of the Fire and Rescue Services Act 2004 for fire and rescue authorities to promote fire safety and road safety.
-Taking and using photographs and videos from incidents is an important part of supporting us to achieve this duty.
+Our compliance with the requirements of Part 2, Sections 6 to 9 of the Fire and Rescue Services Act 2004 for fire and rescue authorities to promote fire safety, road safety and other forms of safety related to the types of emergencies that we attend (e.g. water safety).

+Taking and using videos and images from incidents, operational exercises and training to promote safety is an important part of allowing us to achieve this duty.